smithros/kpi-stuff/readme.md

 <br>

 ### About:
-In this repository you can find some works, I made during studying in the university from 2017 to 2021. <br/>
+In this repository you can find some works, I made during studying in the university from 2017 to 2023. <br/>

 I was done in National Technical University of Ukraine “Igor Sikorsky Kyiv Polytechnic Institute” <br/>
 Speciality: 123 - Computer Engineering.
+Bachelor's and Master's degrees.

-All works variants are 7 or 8, but there is a chance that these tasks are not actual now.<br>
+All works variants are 7 or 8 for bachelor and 5 for masters, but there is a chance that these tasks are not actual now.<br>

 I do not guarantee that they all work correctly, but it was enough to get a satisfying mark (B and A grades in ECTS system). </br>
 So I hope it could be useful for you. </br>